peterjmarko/llm-narrative-framework/docs/EXPERIMENT_LIFECYCLE_DATA_DICTIONARY.template.md

 ```

 **Report Structure:**
+- **Run parameters and configuration** with timestamps and model details
+- **Response parsing diagnostics** showing success/failure status for each trial
 - **Human-readable summary** with performance vs. chance comparisons
 - **Embedded JSON block** with exact delimiters for programmatic extraction
 - **Bias analysis results** integrated into both text and JSON sections